New Feature — Care Loop Messaging

 Not HIPAA compliant.
 Legal liability.
 No audit trail.
 Every message is a compliance risk.

 Not a bolted-on chat tool.
-Messaging that understands vestibular rehabilitation.
+Messaging that opens issues, attaches context, and prompts action.

-Enable messaging for individual patients.
-You control who can message you.
+Enable Care Loop messaging for individual patients.
+You control who can reach your team.

 Push Notifications

-Professional messages auto-log time toward RTM CPT 98980/98981.
-Revenue generated while you communicate.
+Professional messages still auto-log time toward RTM CPT 98980/98981 while Care Loop history stays in the record.

 Dr. Sarah Chen, PT